 The first vaccine against the human papillomavirus (HPV) came to market in 2006.
 It was created by a team at the University of Queensland in Australia.
 While the vaccine can protect people from some of the most deadly strains of HPV, which causes cervical cancer, it still remains controversial in the U.S. In 2017, the CDC reported that about 66% of people 13 to 17 were starting the vaccine, and almost half had completed the series of shots.

 Apple didn't invent the cell phone, but the iPhone undoubtedly revolutionized society.
 It gave users convenient access to the internet and put a camera in everyone's pocket.
 Apple is currently on their 10th version—which uses facial recognition software to unlock it—and other manufacturers have followed suit with updating smartphone technology.
 For better or worse, people are now connected—to friends and to work—practically 24 hours a day.

 2008: Consumer DNA test

 Anne Wojcicki and Linda Avey founded 23 and me, a genetic testing company, in 2008.
 The original saliva test sold for $399 and said it could tell people about a variety of genetic predispositions to diseases.
 In 2013, the company faced a roadblock when the FDA told them to halt their sales until they could prove their tests were accurate.
 They are now FDA-approved to test for predispositions to illnesses like celiac, late-onset Alzheimer's disease, and Parkinson's.
 A separate test can tell customers their ancestry.
-The increased use of genetic-testing services like this has led to uncovering many long-lost family members—and has helped police solve major cold cases, such as the crimes connected to the Golden State Killer, who murdered at least 12 women and raped at least 50 victims between 1974 and 1986.
+The increased use of genetic-testing services like this has led to uncovering many long-lost family members—and has helped police solve major cold cases, such as the crimes connected to the Golden State Killer, who murdered at least 12 women and sexually assaulted at least 50 victims between 1974 and 1986.